ucsd-cse29/fa24/src/pa/pa5/index.md

 - string manipulation using library functions,
 - command line arguments,
-- opening, reading from, and writing to files,
 - process management using fork(), exec(), and wait(), and of course,
 - using the terminal and vim.

+We'll also get practice with a new set of library functions for opening, reading from, and writing to files.

 ## Introduction